edmcouncil/fibo/etc/infra/README.md

 | IAM Role ID | Purpose
 :-------------|:-------
-`jenkins-master-server` | Used by the EC2 instance that hosts the Jenkins server to access other services like S3.
+`jenkins-master-server` | Used by the EC2 instance that hosts the Jenkins server to access other services like S3, SES.
+`jira-server`           | Used by the EC2 instance that hosts the JIRA server to to access other services like S3, SES, RDS.
+`confluence-server`     | Used by the EC2 instance that hosts the Confluence server to access other services like S3, SES, RDS.
+`
 ### VPC

 At the moment there is just one simple subnet, which runs one EC2 instance (see below).
 (See [this page](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:) in the AWS Console):